Inflation Reduction Act: Transportation

-The act amends the $7,500 Section 30D tax credit for the purchase of new electric vehicles to two $3,750 credits based on whether or not the vehicle's critical mineral and battery component supply chains are located in countries with a free trade agreement with the United States and North America, respectively.
+The act amended the $7,500 Section 30D tax credit for the purchase of new electric vehicles to two $3,750 credits based on whether or not the vehicle's critical mineral and battery component supply chains are located in countries with a free trade agreement with the United States and North America, respectively.
 These were designed to simultaneously continue to incentivize electric vehicle adoption while also encouraging manufacturers to use and shift their supply chains to 'friendly' nations.
 Additionally, a new $4,000 Section 25E tax credit was allocated toward the purchase of used electric vehicles, in an effort to increase low- and middle-income access to this technology.
-A further, new Section 45W credit offers $7,500 for commercial vehicles weighing under 14,000 pounds and $40,000 weighing over, which was interpreted to also include electric vehicle sold under lease.
-These credits are projected to lead to an average of $500 in savings on energy spending for every family that receives the maximal benefit of these incentives.
+A further, new Section 45W credit offered $7,500 for commercial vehicles weighing under 14,000 pounds and $40,000 weighing over, which was interpreted to also include electric vehicle sold under lease.
+These credits were projected to lead to an average of $500 in savings on energy spending for every family that receives the maximal benefit of these incentives.
+Many of these incentives have since been cancelled due to the passage of the One Big Beautiful Bill Act.

 The act allocates $3 billion for helping disadvantaged communities with sustainable transportation matters, including reconnecting communities separated by transport infrastructure, assuring safe and affordable transportation "and community engagement activities".
 This should improve transit-oriented development.
 Projects improving connectivity and walkability in these neighborhoods can get grants reaching 80–100% of the overall cost.
 The act also supports biking.

 The act encourages sustainable aviation fuel producers to make more, through the Section 40B and 6426 tax credits that give them $1.25 to $1.75 per gallon of fuel produced through December 2024.
 The act also includes a replacement credit called Section 45Z, to run from January 2025 through December 2028.